4paradigm/OpenMLDB/docs/en/conf.md

 #--binlog_match_logoffset_interval=1000
 # Whether to notify the follower to synchronize immediately when data is written
 --binlog_notify_on_put=true
-# The maximum size of the binlog file, in M
+# The maximum size of the binlog file, in MB
 --binlog_single_file_max_size=2048
 # Master-slave synchronization batch size
 #--binlog_sync_batch_size=32
 # The interval between binlog sync and disk, in milliseconds
 --binlog_sync_to_disk_interval=5000
-# If there is no new data synchronization wait time, in milliseconds
+# Th wait time when there is no new data synchronization, in milliseconds
 #--binlog_sync_wait_time=100
 # binlog filename length
 #--binlog_name_length=8